Skip to content

 ContextualTreeTransformer dataclass

-Contextual tree transformer, which can be composed with search policies to modify their accepted signature.
+Contextual tree transformers can be composed with search policies to modify their accepted signature.
+They can be convniently defined using the contextual_tree_transformer decorator.
+See elim_compute and elim_messages for examples.

 The type of nodes that the transformer removes from search policy signature.